 Johnston & Dr.Watson)

-phonics] have yet to produce any data showing that their
+synthetic phonics] have yet to produce any data

-that the Rose report team considered, to back their view.
+range of evidence that the Rose review team considered, to back their view.
 They

 singled out the American National Reading Panel (NRP) report and

-because these publications tied in with their ideology, having
+because both tied in with their ideology, having

 as their conclusion that there was no strong evidence, ''that